TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Introduction

-To overcome this constraint, \textit{geometry-based} coreset selection methods can operate on static feature embeddings from a pretrained model.
-Approaches in this domain range from representing samples based on the penultimate-layer feature embedding space \citep{moderateds}, measuring distributional similarity via optimal transport \citep{fdmat} or Wasserstein distance \citep{fairwass}, or using the geometric reconstruction error of samples with decision boundary information \citep{mindboundary}.
-While these methods avoid costly training analysis, a significant limitation is their reliance on metrics that are sensitive to the extrinsic geometry of the feature embedding space, a vulnerability we term "geometric brittleness" \citep{beyondeuclid}.
-This brittleness leads to two primary shortcomings: (1) a tendency to prioritize samples from dense regions at the expense of informative samples from the sparse tails of the distribution \citep{ccs}, and (2) an instability in performance across different network architectures or when noise is introduced to the embeddings.
-This is most apparent in Euclidean-distance metrics \citep{moderateds} or message-passing graph methods \citep{d2, ses}, which are highly sensitive to changes in the feature embedding space (see \cref{fig:topo_better}).
+To overcome this constraint, \textit{geometry-based} coreset selection methods can operate on static embeddings from pretrained models.
+Approaches range from representations based on the penultimate-layer distances \citep{moderateds}, distributional similarity via optimal transport \citep{fdmat}, Wasserstein distance \citep{fairwass}, or geometric reconstruction error \citep{mindboundary}.
+While avoiding costly training analysis, these methods rely on metrics that are sensitive to the extrinsic geometry of the latent space, a vulnerability we term ``geometric brittleness'' \citep{beyondeuclid}.
+This brittleness leads to two shortcomings: (1) over-prioritization of dense regions at the expense of informative sparse distribution tails \citep{ccs}, and (2) an instability across network architectures or under direct embedding perturbation.
+This is most apparent in Euclidean-distance metrics \citep{moderateds} and message-passing or spectral graph methods \citep{d2, ses, cui2025fast}, which are sensitive to latent-space changes (see \cref{fig:topo_better}).